A Content Management System (CMS) is a useful tool for keeping your website organized.

 What is WordPress?

-WordPress is basically an open-source content management system written in PHP and usually combined with a MySQL or MariaDB database.
+WordPress is an open-source content management system written in PHP and usually combined with a MySQL or MariaDB database.
 Among all the CMS available in the market, WordPress is considered one of the most popular.
 Let’s quickly go through the pros and cons of WordPress.

 Pros of WordPress: